Queensland Camping

 Happy Valley

-Accommodation at Happy Valley includes Fraser Island Retreat, Fraser Island Houses, Sailfish on Fraser, Kristie’s On Fraser, Fraser View, Fins on Fraser and Sandjunes.
+Accommodation at Happy Valley includes Fraser Island Retreat, Fraser Island Houses, Sailfish on Fraser, Kristie’s On Fraser, Fraser View, Fins on Fraser, and Sandjunes.
 There are also a few options on Airbnb too.

 Eli Creek

-Another popular place to add to your K’gari to do list is Eli Creek.
-Located about halfway along 75 Mile Beach, Eli Creek is a stunning little creek and is the perfect place to take the kids for a swim – just be warned that it really is a super popular place, so be prepared to share!
+Another popular place to add to your K’gari to-do list is Eli Creek.
+Located about halfway along 75 Mile Beach, Eli Creek is a stunning little creek and is the perfect place to take the kids for a swim—just be warned that it really is a super popular place, so be prepared to share!

 Eli Creek on K’gari pours over 80 million litres of water into the ocean every single day.
-It is thought that the water coming from the creek is rainwater which has made its way from the island’s sand dunes over the past 200 years!
+It is thought that the water coming from the creek is rainwater that has made its way from the island’s sand dunes over the past 200 years!
 The water is so clear here because it’s been filtered from the sand over all those years.

-There is a pandanus fringed boardwalk that runs alongside the creek.
-Walk until the very end and then get into the creek with some inflatables and float along the creek’s fast moving waters until you reach the ocean.
+There is a pandanus-fringed boardwalk that runs alongside the creek.
+Walk until the very end and then get into the creek with some inflatables and float along the creek’s fast-moving waters until you reach the ocean.
 Then do it all over again!

-My tip is to get here early – before 9 am if you can to get a prime position.
+My tip is to get here early—before 9 am if you can—to get a prime position.
 Also do take into consideration that Eli Creek is not generally passable around high tide.

 There are toilets here too, which are located on the other side of the little footbridge.